schubergphilis/terraform-azure-mcaf-azure-kubernetes-service/README.md

 # terraform-azure-mcaf-azure-kubernetes-service
-Terraform module that will deploy some infra that could be used for Azure Devops icm Terraform
+Terraform module that will deploy an Azure Kubernetes Service cluster.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements